-The College World Series has crowned 78 NCAA Division I baseball champions since 1947 (the 2020 tournament was canceled due to COVID-19).
-The University of Southern California holds the all-time record with 12 titles — including five consecutive championships from 1970 to 1974.
-Louisiana State has emerged as the modern dynasty with 8 total championships including back-to-back titles in 2023 and 2025 over Coastal Carolina, fueling the SEC’s record run of six consecutive College World Series titles.
-Below is the complete list of every College World Series winner and runner-up from 1947 through 2025, plus the all-time program rankings and the major moments that shaped the tournament’s 79-year history in Omaha.
+Louisiana State remains the modern dynasty with 8 total championships, but the 2026 title went to Oklahoma, which beat North Carolina to claim its third championship and its first since 1994.
+Oklahoma’s win extended the SEC’s record run to seven consecutive College World Series titles.
+Below is the complete list of every College World Series winner and runner-up from 1947 through 2026, plus the all-time program rankings and the major moments that shaped the tournament’s history in Omaha.

 Contents

-The dynasties — USC, then LSU
+The dynasties: USC, then LSU

-The SEC’s six-year championship streak
+The SEC’s seven-year championship streak

 Format changes that shaped the modern CWS